banknich-MSIS/HoosierPrepPortal/README.md

 # Hoosier Prep Portal

-An AI-powered study tool that transforms your course materials into personalized practice exams and quizzes.
-Built for students who want active learning, progress tracking, and real mastery — not just AI-generated summaries.
+A local AI-powered study tool that generates practice exams from your course materials.
+Upload PDFs, Word docs, slides, or notes, and get quizzes to help you prepare for exams.

 ---

 ## Why Use This Tool?

+Use this tool to increase your studying effectiveness by generating the kinds of quizzes you'd see on exams.
+It helps you get familiar with the material, understand the proper answers, and overall prep you for your exams.

-This tool transforms studying into an **active, focused process** — not a passive scroll through notes.
-Unlike Gemini Canvas or similar AI study modes, it's built for **personal mastery**, not just AI convenience.
-You can generate quizzes and exams directly from your materials, track your progress over time, and identify weak spots with clear analytics.
+You can generate practice quizzes directly from your study materials, track your performance over time, and identify areas that need more work.
+Everything runs **locally** for full privacy and control — no data harvesting, no subscriptions, no tracking.

-Everything runs **locally** for full control and privacy — no data harvesting, no distractions, no subscription walls.
-It's designed for students who want **depth over flash** and a study experience that actually improves recall and understanding instead of automating it away.
+It's designed for students looking for a **no-nonsense, quick way** to generate practice exams and get studying done.

 ---